shakfu/py-js/README.md

 The `py` object provides a very high level python code interface to max objects.
 It has 1 inlet and 2 outlets

-It provide the following methods:
+It provides the following methods:

 category | method          | param(s)      | in/out | changes ns | done